hurkanugur/Loan-Approval-Classifier/README.md

 This project predicts **loan approval outcomes (Approved/Rejected)** using a neural network built with **PyTorch**.
 It demonstrates a full machine learning pipeline from data loading to inference, including:

-- 🧠 **Neural Network** with multiple hidden layers using ReLU activation function
+- 🧠 **Neural Network** with multiple hidden layers using LeakyReLU activation function
 - ⚖️ **Binary Cross-Entropy (BCEWithLogitsLoss)** for training
 - 🚀 Adam optimizer for gradient updates
 - 🔀 **Mini-batch training** with `DataLoader`